winbench/bench/README.md

 ## Actions

-Actions are CMD scripts in the root folder of _Bench_ to quickly start working inside of the _Bench_ environment.
+Actions are CMD scripts in the `actions` folder of _Bench_ to quickly start working inside of the _Bench_ environment.

 Every action runs `auto/env.cmd` first to initialize the isolated _Bench_ environment.